 - Underwater or outdoors: reach your destination safely with the right waterproof flashlight

-What does waterproof actually mean?
+What does waterproof mean for flashlights?

-The meaning of the individual IPX levels
+The meaning of the individual IPX classes at a glance

+IP protection classes have been defined so that manufacturers can indicate how well devices are protected against the ingress of water or foreign bodies.
+The standardized value is valid worldwide.
+The designations for the protection classes consist of the abbreviation IP and two subsequent digits.
 The first digit stands for protection against contact and foreign bodies, the second digit for water protection.
-If only one of the two digits is significant, the other is assigned an X. This results in the various IPX levels for waterproof flashlights, such as IPX4, IPX6, IPX7 or IPX8.
-The individual digits mean in detail:
+If only one of the two digits is significant, the other is assigned an X. This results in the various IPX classes for waterproof flashlights, such as IPX4, IPX6, IPX7 or IPX8.

 - IPX0 - no protection against water

-- IPX1 - protection against dripping water
+- IPX1 - protection against vertically falling dripping water

 - IPX3 - protection against falling spray water up to a direction of 60 degrees from vertical

 - IPX4 - protection against splashing water from all sides

 - IPX5 - protection against water jets from any angle (e.g. coming out of a nozzle)